Universal Presence Connector

 * backward compatibility — a bare top-level `email` is treated as

 * `subject.email`.
-If both are supplied, `subject.email` wins and a
+If both are supplied, `subject.email` wins.
+Will be

 */